rails background-jobs migration

 - queues: [mailers, low_priority]

-# Total: 25 concurrent jobs (matches Sidekiq)
+# Total across all queues: 25 concurrent jobs (matches Sidekiq)

 Load test: